leoprover/scala-tptp-parser/README.md

 ```

 ### Non-sbt-projects
 In order to use the library with a non-sbt project, you can simply compile the library and use the class files as an unmanaged dependency/class path.
+The latest release JAR can also be downloaded from the Maven Central link above.

 ## Usage
 The parser object `TPTPParser` offers several methods for parsing TPTP problems, annotated formulas or simple formulas.
 The input is transformed into an